Elbow Trauma Specialist

 - Tendonitis: Tendonitis is the inflammation of a tendon.
 It is usually treated with adequate rest, splinting, ice application, and non-steroidal anti-inflammatory medicines to reduce inflammation.

 - Hook of the hamate fracture: Fracture of the hook of the hamate bone, one of the small bones of the wrist, is another injury common in golfers.
 The hook of the hamate bone protrudes toward the palm and is susceptible to injury from the club on a hard hit to the ground as the handle crosses over the bony hook when gripping the club.
 A splint or cast may be used if a fracture is present.
 If there is continued pain, surgery is usually performed to remove the broken bone fragments.

 Any problems causing pain, swelling, discoloration, numbness or tingling, or abnormal position of the hand, wrist, or elbow that lasts more than 2 or 3 days will be evaluated by Dr. Okoroha.

-If you have experienced an elbow trauma, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an elbow trauma, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.